The Unofficial NBA Streaming Guide

 NBA League Pass Streaming Devices

 There is some variability in terms of device support for the various services.
-But they all support the most popular devices: Amazon Fire TV/Firestick, Android mobile, Apple TV, Chromecast, iOS (iPhone, iPad), Roku, and Samsung smart TVs.
+But they all support the most popular devices: Amazon Fire TV/Firestick, Android mobile, Android TV, Apple TV, Chromecast, iOS (iPhone, iPad), Roku, Samsung smart TVs, and web browsers.

 Frank Moraes